On fewnomials, integral points and a toric version of Bertini's theorem: From multivariate expansions to algebraic approximations

 Therefore, fix one such $p = 0, \dots, l - 1$.
 We write $\bt$ for the vector $(t_{p+1}, \dots, t_l)$.
 If $\bk$ is a vector of integers $\bk = (k_{p+1}, \dots, k_l)$, we write $\bt^{\bk} := t_{p+1}^{k_{p+1}} \cdot \dots \cdot t_l^{k_l}$.
 With this notation, the above embedding yields a (unique) expansion

 where $\alpha_{\bk} \in \C[[t_1, \dots, t_p]]$.
 Recall that

-We now wish to specialise the above expansion along the curve $\phi(\P_1)$ and pull it back to $\P_1$.
-Recall that the ring of functions of $\P_1$ that are regular at the origin can be embedded into $\C[[x]]$.
+We now specialize the above expansion along the curve $\phi(\Pb_1)$ and pull it back to $\Pb_1$.
+Recall that the ring of functions on $\Pb_1$ that are regular at the origin can be embedded (uniquely) into $\C[[x]]$.
+Under this embedding, the specialization and the pullback simply mean that we specialize at $t_i = x^{n_i}$ term by term.